DORA Metrics

 DORA Metrics – Definition and Importance in Measuring Team Performance

-DORA Metrics is a concept developed to assess performance in engineering teams that helps categorize them from” low performers” to” elite performers” within the industry.
+DORA Metrics is a concept developed to assess performance in software engineering development teams that helps categorize them from” low performers” to” elite performers” within the industry.
 The concept derives from Lean manufacturing principles and is best compatible with DevOps practices.

 DORA is an acronym for DevOps Research and Assessment, the name of the startup founded by the original researchers Dr Nicole Forsgren, Gene Kim, and Jez Humble.
 This model uses four key metrics to measure software delivery performance: Deployment Frequency (DF), Change Failure Rate (CFR), Lead Time to Change (LTTC), and Mean Time to Recovery (MTTR).